TruptiAShetty/Devlop/jenkins/README.md

 - After the creation of the resources. the file name "terraform.txt" will be create where all logs are present in terraform.txt
-- After successful resources created.Access the Jenkins portal “https://jenkins.dev.wingd.digital" (or) "https://jenkins.qa.wingd.digita"
+- After successful resources created.Access the Jenkins portal “https://jenkins.dev.wingd.digital" (or) "https://jenkins.qa.wingd.digital"

+### Jenkins VM config:

 - Configure aws credentials :